Before I can get to what symptoms make up Avoidant Personality (Avpd), we need to define it a bit. This same example applies to any mental disorder.

 This is why mere words are not enough!

-Avoidants think that everyone is out to get them.
-Everyone wants to do them harm and destroy them.
+Avoidants think that everyone wants to do them harm and destroy them.
 All of these instructions are firmly implanted into the heart.

 This is what makes these symptoms and Avoidant Personality Disorder (Avpd) incredibly difficult to over come.